Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ## Step 11(Net Present Value)
-The Chief Investment Officer asked us to find the net present value (NPV) of the total net income earned over the lifetime of West Ridge North.
+The Chief Investment Officer asked me to find the net present value (NPV) of the total net income earned over the lifetime of West Ridge North.
 I used the NPV() function to do this:
 ```
 NPV(J5,E53:N53)+D53